marcofromsicily/blog/_posts/2017-10-08-unical-essentials.md

 "Unical Essentials" is my collection of essential links for digital nomads visiting [Università della Calabria](http://www.unical.it/).

+I advice to dedicate a screen of your smartphone to bookmarks related to Rende, so you can feel the pulse of the city with a look at your smartphone.

 This quick guide for nomad workers was inspired by [Awesome Linux](https://github.com/madbob/awesome-linux-dev).

 ## Contents